 The company doesn’t address this on their website.
 According to Cruelty Free Kitty, the brand is in a “grey area” as the information is unclear.

-Do Proactiv Products Work?
+Does Proactiv Work?

 Proactiv is arguably the best known acne system available directly to consumers, and has its fair share of fans.
 According to Forbes, Proactiv generated a reported $1 billion in sales in 2015.
 Proactiv says it has received more than 40 awards and honors from the beauty and health industry.
 Redbook named Proactiv a Beauty MVP Award winner in 2013, and Seventeen magazine gave it a Beauty Award for Best Acne System in 2009.